coopercenter/process-mapping/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;__deq-pbr.html__ - DEQ PBR<br>
 &nbsp;&nbsp;&nbsp;&nbsp;__cpcn-100-mw.html__ - SCC CPCN for Facilities >100 MW<br>
 &nbsp;&nbsp;&nbsp;&nbsp;__cpcn-5-mw.html__ - SCC CPCN for Facilities >5 MW but ≤100 MW <br>

+## Development
+1. Clone the Solar Permit repository and create a new branch for development __Working with Github in VS Code Tutorial__: [https://docs.djangoproject.com/en/3.1/intro/tutorial01/](https://docs.djangoproject.com/en/3.1/intro/tutorial01/)
+2. During development, use the Live Server extension in Visual Studio Code to run HTML files on the local server at [https://localhost8000](https://localhost8000) or [http://127.0.0.1:8000](http://127.0.0.1:8000) to check if the changes made to the Solar Permit Map are succesful.
+Once the changes are as intended, commit and push the changes to the master branch to be automatically deployed to Azure.